MWeeksQBT/JustMe728/README.md

-- 👋 Hi, I’m @MWeeksQBT Otherwise known as Missie.
+- 👋 Hi, I’m Melissa Otherwise known as Missie.
 - 👀 I’m interested in finishing school.
-- 🌱 I’m currently have learned Python, Java, MySQl, And starting C++ next term.
+- 🌱 I’m currently have learned Python, Java, MySQl, and C++.
+Chipping away at Computer Science Courses.
-- 💞️ I’m looking to collaborate on how to do any of this...
+- 💞️ I’m looking to learn and collaborate.
-- 📫 How to reach me.
-Can we message here?
+- 📫 melissa.weeks@outlook.com

 <!---
 JustMe728/JustMe728 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.